kamekingdom/veget-AR-ian/README.md

 # vegetARian 🍆🥕🥬

-**A playful AR cooking game where players prepare vegetables using augmented reality cards in the real world.**
+**An interactive AR-based cooking game built with Processing and NyARToolkit, where players prepare virtual vegetables in real space using marker cards.**
-Experience a new kind of gameplay that blends digital interaction with physical gestures, using AR markers as your kitchen tools.
+This playful experience combines object recognition, motion-based interaction, and sound feedback into a real-time augmented cooking game.

 ---